ATLiens: Background

-In 1994, Outkast released their debut album, Southernplayalisticadillacmuzik, which was recorded when members Big Boi and André 3000 were eighteen years old.
+In 1994, Outkast released their debut album, Southernplayalisticadillacmuzik, which was recorded when members Big Boi and André 3000 were 18 years old.
 Bolstered by the success of the single "Player's Ball", the record established Outkast as prominent figures in the Southern hip hop scene.
 After the album was certified platinum, LaFace Records gave Outkast more creative control and advanced money for their 1996 follow-up album ATLiens.
 The duo took the opportunity to recreate their image.
 On a trip to Jamaica with producer Mr. DJ, the two decided to abandon their cornrow hairstyles in favor of a more natural aesthetic, vowing to stop combing their hair.
 Dungeon Family member Big Rube observed an increase in the duo's confidence after returning from their first tour, remarking, "They started understanding the power they had in their music.
 They started showing a swagger that certain artists have—the ones that are stars."
 The members also underwent changes in their personal lives; in 1995, Big Boi's girlfriend gave birth to their first child and André 3000 and Total's Keisha Spivey ended their two-year relationship.

 Despite its success, Southernplayalisticadillacmuzik had some detractors, including hip hop tastemakers who were unaccustomed to the album's style.
 As the East Coast and West Coast hip hop scenes were already well-established at the time, many did not view the South as a legitimate and respectable scene.
-At the 1995 Source Awards, an award ceremony held by The Source magazine, Outkast won in the "Best Newcomer" category, but were booed upon taking the stage and delivering their acceptance speech; Big Boi managed to deliver his shout outs, while André 3000 was nervous and said, "The South got somethin' to say."
-The latter recalled how the album was received by some listeners, "People thought that the South basically only had bass music.
+At the 1995 Source Awards, an award ceremony held by The Source magazine, Outkast won in the "Best Newcomer" category, but were booed upon taking the stage and delivering their acceptance speech; in response, André 3000 said, "The South got somethin' to say."
+He later recalled how the album was received by some listeners: "People thought that the South basically only had bass music.
 At first people were looking at us like 'Um, I don't know.'"
-Taken aback by the backlash, André 3000 and Big Boi channelled their frustration in the studio to improve upon their debut.
+Taken aback by the backlash, André 3000 and Big Boi channeled their frustration in the studio to improve upon their debut.